dh-wuho/CS-Notes/docs/csc568/12-DFS.md

 Cache Consistency Policy:

-- UNIX file consistency: no design on it,it leaves to the application to handle the consistency problem. e.g. Google doc.
+- UNIX file consistency: no design on it, it leaves to the application to handle the consistency problem. e.g. Google doc.
 - write-through-cache(relatively write-through-disk)
 - dealyed-write: delay some files
 - write-on-close: delay one single file